opendocsg/opendoc-supreme-court-judgements/2019_SGCA_14/report.md

 19     In summary, the Investment Framework Agreement contemplated a purchase price of $50m for the shares in JCSV (indirectly through JCS Aero).
 The $50m comprised $10m in cash and $40m in equity in Shanghai Jiashi, which would be a joint venture company with Shanghai Ossen.
 Ultimately, neither the Memorandum of Understanding nor the Investment Framework Agreement was signed.
 Nevertheless, the transaction that was contemplated (as set out in this paragraph) is what was referred to by the Judge and the appellant as “the Shanghai Ossen offer”.
 We will adopt this term.
 For present purposes, it is important to highlight two significant features of the Shanghai Ossen offer.
 First, it was _not an unconditional_ offer – it was always subject to due diligence and second, the consideration is not $50m in cash but _$50m in two components_ – $10m in cash and the balance $40m to be reinvested into the joint venture company.
 The significance of these two features in considering Mr Abhilash’s new argument for the appeal will be elaborated below.

 20     By a letter dated 21 July 2016, Mr Yeo informed Mr Abhilash of the Shanghai Ossen offer, and sought his views as to whether he was agreeable to selling his shares to JCS Aero as part of the plan.
 Mr Yeo explained that under the terms of the offer, the existing shareholders of JCSV would receive $10m in cash, and a 42% stake in Shanghai Jiashi.
 This would require that the current shareholders of JCSV sell their shares to JCS Aero.
 They would in turn own shares in JCS INVB in the same proportion as their shareholding in JCSV.
 The $10m received by JCS INVB would be distributed to the shareholders in proportion to their shareholding.
-Mr Yeo went on to state that JCSV was in a weak financial position, having made net losses over the past three years.[\[note: 18\]](#Ftn_18)
+Mr Yeo went on to state that JCSV was in a weak financial position, having made net losses over the past three years.[^18]

 ### The experts